DataDog/KubeHound/docs/dev-guide/getting-started.md

 ## Push a new release

-The CI will release a set of new images and binary when a tag is created.
-The goal is to set a new tag on the main branch:
+The CI releases a set of new images and binaries when a tag is created.
+To set a new tag on the main branch:

 ```bash
 git tag vX.X.X